Come out and walk with the TWU Local 234 Women's Committee

 TWU Local 234 Women's Committee March Madness Event

 The Women's Committee "March Madness" event was a great success.
 We would like to thank the hundreds of members who participated.
 Click here to view the pictures.

 "Unions in Unity"

-Unions who represent Septa employees meet at Local 234’s Union Hall to derive a plan to combat our common enemy which is Septa.
-Click here to view pictures of Union Summit 2014.
+Unions who represent Septa employees met at Local 234’s Union Hall again on March 15, 2014 to continue talks on a plan to combat our common enemy which is Septa.
+Click here to view the pictures.

 Republican legislators in Harrisburg recently introduced a bill to strip public sector unions of the right to negotiate dues check-off arrangements with public employers.
 If the bill passes, it could have a devastating effect on public sector unions, exposing them to further political attacks designed to strip transit workers and other public employees of pensions and other hard earned benefits.
 Police and firefighters were excluded, they could still contract for dues check off.
 Click here to read all of HB 1507.